 This publication specifically discusses fresh-market basil, examining the selection, production, harvesting and marketing of the product.

-There are many excellent large landscape plants for all of North Carolina.
-Practical uses would include large plants as screening plantings or tall specimen or accent plants.
+Practical uses for large plants include screening plantings or tall specimen or accent plants.
 The modern practice of "tree form" shrubs is best realized from plants in this category.
 Foundation plantings can also be implemented where the buildings/structures are very large in scale.
 Typically, this would be municipal, commercial or industrial projects.
 The plants in this category offer both deciduous and evergreen choices, flowering and berry producing plants, along with cultivars with interesting bark and foliage textures.
-When properly selected and located, the plants in this category will certainly enhance the landscape setting.
-As many of these plants are fast growing and can easily reach 15-20 feet in height, be sure to give them the required growing space.

 Small and intermediate size trees play an important role in the landscape.
 They can be quite functional and offer seasonal beauty.
 These trees are generally very easy to maintain and require a minimum of pruning.